 - An agricultural research station, where students became agricultural scientists for the day

-- An urban river restoration project, where students learned about the project and then planted cottonwood saplings
+- An urban river restoration project, where students learned about the project and then planted native trees and shrubs

 - An urban open space property, where students took a long nature hike through the bosque to see the Rio Grande

 It is extremely important for students to go outside to discover the connection between where they live and the river, and to learn that everything is connected in a watershed.
 Students get to see and learn for themselves about other water users in our sociey (e.g., plants, animals, farmers), how all living things depend on each other, or what makes their water polluted.
 Rivers do not become polluted or depleted overnight, and the culprit is rarely a single “evil corporation”!
 Rather, such challenges are created — and can be solved — by all of us.
 Through RiverXchange, students learn that the simple action of picking up their dog’s waste has a direct impact on reducing fecal coliforms — one of the biggest source of bacterial pollution in many U.S. rivers.